Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Results

 \subsection{Streaming velocity and large-scale convergence}

 In order to understand the role of the streaming velocity, and compare to previous work on that issue, in Fig.~\ref{fig:PK_vs_kz_5cases} we show the 21-cm power spectrum for two previously-shown cases (CDM and Large-scale fluctuations) alongside two additional cases in which some contributions are artificially turned off: the `No $v_{\rm{bc}}$' and `$v_{\rm{bc}}$ only' cases (where $v_{\rm{bc}}$ denotes the relative baryon --- CDM velocity).
 The `No $v_{\rm{bc}}$' case uses the results of small simulation boxes in which the mean density is varied but we set $v_{\rm{bc}}=0$; thus, it includes large-scale density fluctuations but excludes the streaming velocity.
 The `$v_{\rm{bc}}$ only' case is roughly the opposite, with the density of each small simulation box set to the cosmic mean density but with a varying streaming velocity.
 Both of these cases include small-scale non-linear clumping, and are in the CDM model.
 These cases allow us to compare two different estimates of the effect of the streaming velocity.
 The `$v_{\rm{bc}}$ only' case estimates the separate effect of streaming velocities independently of large-scale density fluctuations; we refer to this as the naive effect of streaming.
-On the other hand, the difference between the full CDM case and the `No $v_{\rm{bc}}$' case yields the actual effect of streaming velocities, including the full non-linear interactions among the large-scale density and velocity fields and the small-scale clumping; we refer to this as the full effect of streaming.
+On the other hand, the difference between the full CDM case and the `No $v_{\rm{bc}}$' case yields the actual effect of streaming velocities, including the full non-linear interactions among the large-scale density and velocity fields and the small-scale clumping; we refer to this as the full effect of streaming, and also add it to the plot as the $v_{\rm{bc}}$~effect (defined as CDM minus No~$v_{\rm{bc}}$).

 In the top panels of Fig.~\ref{fig:PK_vs_kz_5cases}, we show the power spectrum as a function of $k$ at $z = 30$ for the Dark Ages, and at $z = 20$ for the Moderate Coupling and Saturated Coupling scenarios (the overall setup is similar to that of the top panels of Fig.~\ref{fig:21cmPS_vs_k_3cases}).
-The bottom panels of Fig.~\ref{fig:PK_vs_kz_5cases} show the 21-cm power spectrum as a function of $z$ for the same four models/cases, at $k = 0.05 \ \rm{Mpc}^{-1}$ (the overall setup is similar to that of the top panels of Fig.~\ref{fig:21cmPS_vs_z_3cases}).
-Some example values are listed in Table~\ref{tab:table2}.
+The bottom panels of Fig.~\ref{fig:PK_vs_kz_5cases} show the 21-cm power spectrum as a function of $z$ for the same models/cases, at $k = 0.05 \ \rm{Mpc}^{-1}$ (the overall setup is similar to that of the top panels of Fig.~\ref{fig:21cmPS_vs_z_3cases}).